torch/nn/doc/simple.md

    * [BatchNormalization](#nn.BatchNormalization) - mean/std normalization over the mini-batch inputs (with an optional affine transform) ;
    * [Identity](#nn.Identity) : forward input as-is to output (useful with [ParallelTable](table.md#nn.ParallelTable));
    * [Dropout](#nn.Dropout) : masks parts of the `input` using binary samples from a [bernoulli](http://en.wikipedia.org/wiki/Bernoulli_distribution) distribution ;
+   * [SpatialDropout](#nn.SpatialDropout) : Same as Dropout but for spatial inputs where adjacent pixels are strongly correlated ;
    * [Padding](#nn.Padding) : adds padding to a dimension ;
    * [L1Penalty](#nn.L1Penalty) : adds an L1 penalty to an input (for sparsity);